andygock/avr-uart/README.md

 Where `n` is the USART number.
 The maximum buffer size is 32768 bytes.

 This library supports AVR devices with up to 4 hardware USARTs.

+### Define CPU frequency

+Define `F_CPU` in your Makefile or compiler examples.
+Example, if you're running a 8 MHz clock, then use:

+  -DF_CPU=8000000UL

 ### Compiler flags